gsa-oes/office-of-evaluation-sciences/_projects/1703-prompting-tsp.md

 year: 2017
 domain: Retirement Security
 agency: Treasury
-summary: Encouraging higher TSP contribution rates during new employee orientation showed no detectable effect on overall average contribution rates.
+summary: Encouraging higher TSP contribution rates during new employee orientation showed no detectable effect on the likelihood of contributing 5% or more
 ---
 ## What was the challenge?

 The Federal Government operates a savings program for its employees known as the Thrift Savings Plan (TSP).
 New employees are automatically enrolled in the plan at a contribution rate of 3%, and nearly 90% of civilian employees participate in the plan.
 Civilian employees who contribute to TSP receive matching employer contributions up to a maximum of 5%.
-However, nearly 1 in 3 new Treasury employees contributed less than 5% in FY 2015, losing overall compensation and retirement security.
+However, nearly 1 in 3 new Treasury employees contributed less than 5% in FY 2015, sacrificing both overall compensation and added retirement security.

 ## What was the program change?

-A suite of new materials at three Treasury bureaus encouraged new employees to consider making a decision to contribute at least 5%, including information on matching contributions, TSP info on new employee checklists, and revised onboarding presentation materials.
+A suite of new materials at three Treasury bureaus - including information on matching contributions, TSP info on new employee checklists, and revised onboarding presentation materials - encouraged new employees to consider contributing at least 5%.

 ## How did the evaluation work?

 Orientation logistics made random assignment infeasible.
-For the purposes of estimating impacts of the treatment at pilot bureaus, TSP contribution rates were collected at pilot bureaus in the same time period in the year preceding the pilot period, and from the other nine Treasury bureaus during the pilot and pre-pilot periods.
+For the purpose of estimating impacts of the treatment at pilot bureaus, TSP contribution rates were collected at pilot bureaus in the same time period in the year preceding the pilot period, and from eight other Treasury bureaus during the pilot and pre-pilot periods.

 ## What was the impact?

-Difference-in-differences analyses showed an increase in the likelihood of a new employee contributing at least 5% to TSP; however, controlling for bureau-level variation, results were not statistically significant, and there was no detectable effect on overall average contribution rates.
+Difference-in-differences analyses showed no statistically reliable effect of the treatment on the likelihood that a new employee contributed at least 5% to TSP.